 In ancient times, it was an abstract concept

-In fact, we first find the word symphonia (συμφωνία) in Greek philosophical and scientific treatises, where it meant “unison of sound”.
-In his Analytics, Aristotle defined symphonia as a numerical ratio of high pitch and low pitch λόγος ἀριθμῶν ἐν ὀξεῖ ἢ βαρεῖ.
-For those who followed the lore of Pythagoras and his epigones, symphonia pertained to the doctrine of the music of the spheres.
-Used in a non-musical context, symphonia indicated harmony and agreement.
-Medieval music theory maintained the term symphonia as “consonance” and opposed it to “diaphonia,” which is dissonance.
+In fact, we first find the word Symphonia (συμφωνία) in Greek philosophical and scientific treatises, where it meant “unison of sound”.
+In his Analytics, Aristotle defined Symphonia as a numerical ratio of high pitch and low pitch λόγος ἀριθμῶν ἐν ὀξεῖ ἢ βαρεῖ.
+For those who followed the lore of Pythagoras and his epigones, Symphonia pertained to the doctrine of the music of the spheres.
+Used in a non-musical context, Symphonia indicated harmony and agreement.
+Medieval music theory maintained the term Symphonia as “consonance” and opposed it to “diaphone,” which is dissonance.

 A “symphony”, or “symphonie” also indicated some instruments

 During the middle ages and the renaissance, there were several music instruments known as a symphony (or the equivalent in another language): those include the organistrum, the dulcimer, the spinets and the virginal.

 It was not until the 16th century that composers started defining their works as symphonies

 The earliest compositions classified as symphonies were mainly collections of sacred and vocal works; it then came to indicate a great variety of compositions, especially instrumental pieces that were part of a larger work.
 More specifically, in the Italian tradition, Opera Sinfonia (Italian Overture) had a consolidated three-part structure: fast, slow, fast and dance-like.
 Haydn and young Wolfgang Amadeus Mozart were very prolific in the art of symphony (the former authored 107 symphonies, the latter 47) and adopted this structure, which, however eventually died out in favor of the four-movement form: Sonata/allegro, adagio, scherzo, rondo’.